joypreetsinghbhullar/redisnotbluedev.github.io/README.md

 ---

+## Logo Jump v2.0.14
+  - Spoofed my UID so I can play on release
+  - Back to release build

 ## Logo Jump v2.0.13
   - REALLY fixed the leaderboard this time
   - Moved back to debug build for now